euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 :author: Hector E. Martinez
 :email: hector.martinez@tum.de
-:institution: Physics Department T30F for Theory on Particles and Nuclear Physics at the Technical University of Munich
+:institution: T30f group at the Physics Department of the Technical University of Munich

 -------------------------------------------------------------------